Study Abroad Programs

 University of Sydney (Australia)

 Sydney, set on one of the world’s most beautiful harbors, is a bustling global city with amenities and opportunities to match.
 The University of Sydney Business School is a world-class business school at the forefront of global business and management education.
-Semester- year-long exchanges contain coursework in Accounting, Finances, International Business, and Marketing.
+Semester- and year-long exchanges contain coursework in Accounting, Finances, International Business, and Marketing.

 - Goethe University (Germany)